Table Saison - Open Fermentation vs. Closed

 My first iteration of this beer utilized Imperial Yeast's Rustic strain.
 This strain was reported to be equivalent to Wyeast 3726, the yeast Sean said was used for Urban Farmhouse.
 Both of these strains are reported to originate from Brasserie de Blaugies, a brewery that produces another of my favorite saisons, Saison D'Epeautre.
 I kept the grain bill fairly simple, utilizing Belgian Pilsen malt for the majority of the grist while using starchy adjuncts such as wheat and oats (I am currently using raw triticale) to give some body to the low gravity beer that I intended to produce.
 I have re-brewed this beer multiple times now; mostly focussing on adjusting the hops, but decided to do a split batch of my latest version of the recipe that focussed on manipulating a fermentation variable.
 I had heard reports from a few professional brewers that open fermentation was beneficial in achieving quick and complete attenuation with saison strains that are prone to stalling like Wyeast 3724, Belgian Saison.
 Open fermentation is typically performed on the commercial scale in a shallow open top fermentor or a fermentor with a removable lid, such as a variable capacity wine tank.
 There is a very small amount of pressure that is applied to the fermenting beer when it is in a closed vessel with an airlock and it has been stated that this difference in pressure as well as the exposure to more oxygen is what causes the yeast to behave differently.
 Additionally, I have heard some brewers (both professional and home brewers) stating that they get more yeast character in open fermentation as the reduced pressure allows the yeast to express itself more.
 However, this seems contradictory to what is commonly stated about stress on yeast being the cause of increased fermentation character.

-The Open Fermentor (back) and Closed Fermentor (front)
+The Open Fermentor (back) and Closed Fermentor (front) after being placed in the fermentation chamber |

 Following visits to multiple breweries that utilized open fermentation (Saint Somewhere Brewing Company in Tarpon Springs, FL and Heirloom Rustic Ales in Tulsa, OK), I was encouraged to attempt open fermentation in my own home brewery to see the difference for myself.
 The goal was to see what difference, if any, open fermentatin would have in my standard table saison recipe.
 I chose to ferment the 11-gallon split batch in identical PET carboys.
 One carboy had a standard 1-piece airlock installed and the other had a fine mesh bag placed over the opening of the carboy.
 Both carboys would be treated identically other than the variance in the airlock.
 Below is the recipe and notes for this beer with all values scaled down to 5.5 gallons (22L).